nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 4. Click on a service code in the table.

-5. In the view that opens, change the protocol in the service URL to HTTP or HTTPS.
+5. In the view that opens, change the protocol in the service URL to HTTP, HTTPS or HTTPS NO AUTH.
     If the HTTPS protocol was selected, select the **Verify TLS certificate** checkbox if needed (see section [6.6](#66-changing-the-parameters-of-a-service)).
 According to the service parameters, the connection with the internal network server is created using one the following protocols:

--   HTTP – the service/adapter URL begins with “**http:**//...”.
+-   HTTP – the service/adapter URL begins with "**http:**//...".

--   HTTPS – the service/adapter URL begins with “**https**://” and the **Verify TLS certificate** checkbox is selected.
+-   HTTPS – the service/adapter URL begins with "**https**://" and the **Verify TLS certificate** checkbox is selected.

--   HTTPS NOAUTH – the service/adapter URL begins with "**https**://" and the **Verify TLS certificate** checkbox is not selected.
+-   HTTPS NO AUTH – the service/adapter URL begins with "**https**://" and the **Verify TLS certificate** checkbox is not selected.

 To add an internal TLS certificate for a security server owner or security server client (for HTTPS connections), follow these steps.